These 32 DIY painted furniture makeovers are the best of the best. You will want to paint furniture after seeing these fabulous makeovers.

 The gray and red cabinet is a sweet favorite.
 I love the color combination.
-I painted the cabinet as a display for Miss Mustard Seed’s Milk Paint….and of course it’s painted with MMSMP.
-Click here to see the detailed tutorial and more photos….Gray and Red Country Cabinet.
+I painted the cabinet as a display for Miss Mustard Seed’s Milk Paint….and of course, it’s painted with MMSMP.
+The colors in the milk paint line are beautiful.

 The chippy finish the paint produces is very authentic looking, just like the piece was painted ages ago and chipped naturally.

 See the furniture projects painted with Latex Paint by clicking here.

 I’m known as the “Queen of Distressing.
 I like everything from minimal distressing to over-the-top heavy distressing.
 I know the look isn’t for everyone….that’s okay.

 Sometimes I use a sander to do the distressing and sometimes I do it by hand.
-You have more control when using sandpaper by hand but if you want to go all out with the distressing then go for the electric sander.
+You have more control when using sandpaper by hand, but if you want to go all out with the distressing, then go for the electric sander.

 Get a look at the distressed furniture here.

 I forget how much I enjoyed working on the older projects.
-For instance that desk with the decoupaged circle fabric was a hot mess to begin with but it turned out better than I expected.
+For instance, that desk with the decoupaged circle fabric was a hot mess to begin with, but it turned out better than I expected.

-Thank you for being here and have a great day, Kathy
+Thank you for being here, and have a great day, Kathy.